-Officer charged with homicide in shooting of black teen
+Officer charged in shooting of black teen near Pittsburgh

 A witness described a car from that shooting as matching the one Rose was in.
 A bystander from a nearby home captured video of a portion of the stop and the shooting.

-As Rosfeld took the driver of the car into custody, the passenger doors can be seen opening and Rose and the other teen running from the car.
+As Rosfeld took the driver of the car into custody, the passenger doors can be seen opening and Rose and another teen are seen running from the car.
 The officer then fires three shots.

 Rosfeld has been on administrative leave since the shooting.

-Two guns were found in the car and an empty gun magazine was found in Rose's pocket, but investigators said Rose did not have a weapon when he was shot.
+Two guns were found in the car, and an empty gun magazine was found in Rose's pocket, investigators said.

-According to the complaint, the driver of the car, who was operating as an illegal cabbie, said he heard shots from the back of his car.
+According to the complaint, the driver of the car, who was operating as an illegal cabbie, said he heard shots from the back of the vehicle, where the second teen was sitting.
 He said Rose was sitting in the front and did not fire any shots during the earlier shooting.

-The charge against him comes a day after authorities arrested the second teen seen running from the car the night of the shooting.
-Authorities say they expect to charge that teen, whose name had not been released as of Wednesday morning, in connection with the drive-by shooting.
+The charge against Rosfeld comes a day after authorities arrested the second teen.
+That teen was identified Wednesday as Zaijuan Hester, who was charged with aggravated assault, possession of a firearm by a minor and other offenses in connection with the drive-by attack.

 Rosfeld, of suburban Penn Hills, had worked at several other police departments, including the force at the University of Pittsburgh, during the last seven years.